The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/faq.md

     message: Updated for Endwalker.
 qna:
   - question: How do Raiden Thrust and Draconian Fury work?
-    answer: Raiden Thrust is an upgraded True Thrust and Draconian Fury and upgraded Doom Spike.
+    answer: Raiden Thrust is an upgraded True Thrust and Draconian Fury is an upgraded Doom Spike.
 Both start their respective combos just like the base skill and they replace the buttons on your hotbars temporarily when ready.
       You gain the effect *Draconian Fire* upon completing a full combo with Fang and Claw, Wheeling Thrust or Coerthan Torment, enabling the use of either Raiden Thrust or Draconian Fury.
 It is *not* required anymore to hit a positional to proc Raiden Thrust.
 At level 90 using Raiden Thrust or Draconian Fury grants you a stack of *Firstminds' Focus*.
 You can use Wyrmwind Thrust with two stacks.
   - question: Should I modify my buff Lance Charge - Dragon Sight - Battle Litany